Somalia: Modern era

 The Dervish movement successfully repulsed the British Empire four times and forced it to retreat to the coastal region.
 The Darawiish defeated the Italian, British, Abyssinian colonial powers on numerous occasions, most notably, the 1903 victory at Cagaarweyne commanded by Suleiman Aden Galaydh, forcing the British Empire to retreat to the coastal region in the early 1900s.
 The Dervishes were finally defeated in 1920 by British airpower.

 The dawn of fascism in the early 1920s heralded a change of strategy for Italy, as the north-eastern sultanates were soon to be forced within the boundaries of La Grande Somalia ("Greater Somalia") according to the plan of Fascist Italy.
 With the arrival of Governor Cesare Maria De Vecchi on 15 December 1923, things began to change for that part of Somaliland known as Italian Somaliland.
+De Vecchi was responsible for an aggressive expansion campaign and large construction projects, including the cathedral of Mogadishu.
 The last piece of land acquired by Italy in Somalia was Oltre Giuba, present-day Jubaland region, in 1925.